ppy/osu-wiki/news/2026/2026-02-16-happy-chinese-new-year.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/1243669">yf_bmp</a></p>

-Regarding Chinese Mapping, I believe that it evolved from the strong structural focus led by [tsuka](https://osu.ppy.sh/users/106767), [kiddly](https://osu.ppy.sh/users/74937), and [fanzhen0019](https://osu.ppy.sh/users/418699), alongside other influential branches like [NatsumeRin](https://osu.ppy.sh/users/151679) and [LKs](https://osu.ppy.sh/users/150768).
-In the "modern" era, [Skystar](https://osu.ppy.sh/users/873961) played a pivotal role; he studied a lot of Chinese styles — I recall him mentioning how his [Rohi - Kakuzetsu Thanatos](https://osu.ppy.sh/beatmapsets/76396#osu/215906) was sent back for revisions multiple times by NatsumeRin, which heavily influenced his early work. fanzhen0019 also remains a cornerstone, as he has continuously reinvented himself from the early days to now, maintaining his status as a benchmark.
+Regarding Chinese Mapping, I believe that it evolved from the strong structural focus led by ::tsuka::{ user-id=106767 }, [kiddly](https://osu.ppy.sh/users/74937), and ::fanzhen0019::{ user-id=418699 }, alongside other influential branches like ::NatsumeRin::{ user-id=151679 } and [LKs](https://osu.ppy.sh/users/150768).
+In the "modern" era, ::Skystar::{ user-id=873961 } played a pivotal role; he studied a lot of Chinese styles — I recall him mentioning how his [Rohi - Kakuzetsu Thanatos](https://osu.ppy.sh/beatmapsets/76396#osu/215906) was sent back for revisions multiple times by NatsumeRin, which heavily influenced his early work. fanzhen0019 also remains a cornerstone, as he has continuously reinvented himself from the early days to now, maintaining his status as a benchmark.
 If we’re talking about the modern era, since mapping has become highly saturated, it’s really hard to define Chinese mapping as a single person’s style.
 However, I do believe there are the following defining traits.

 First of all is the structural logic — a logic present in both rhythm and visuals.
 Every slider and circle has a concrete reason for its placement and orientation; it's never arbitrary.
 The rhythm is chosen with intent, maintaining internal consistency from start to finish.
 It's inherently logical.
 Another hallmark is Playability.
 A commonality among these pioneers is their experience with other rhythm games, especially arcade ones.
 They draw from commercial rhythm game design — learning how to make a map "addictive", how to balance complexity with non-traditional rhythms, and how to create "peaks" that make players want to hit that retry button again and again.

-As for my own style, [NatsumeRin](https://osu.ppy.sh/users/151679) (2012-2014) was my biggest early influence; much of my rhythm choice, overlaps, and slider shapes can be traced back there.
-In the middle stage (2015-2016), I studied [Skystar](https://osu.ppy.sh/users/873961), the master who synthesized these styles with his own ideas.
-Later (2016-2018), I began exploring my own potential and realized that [fanzhen](https://osu.ppy.sh/users/418699)'s maps were in a league of their own regarding playability, so I spent a long time learning from him.
-Finally, in 2019, I integrated [rustbell](https://osu.ppy.sh/users/227717)'s rigid, high-difficulty expression.
-Since then, it's been about fine-tuning that 2019 version (e.g., mimicking [Kencho](https://osu.ppy.sh/users/3178411)'s flow or studying various old maps), though my energy has shifted toward my career.
+As for my own style, ::NatsumeRin::{ user-id=151679 } (2012-2014) was my biggest early influence; much of my rhythm choice, overlaps, and slider shapes can be traced back there.
+In the middle stage (2015-2016), I studied ::Skystar::{ user-id=873961 }, the master who synthesized these styles with his own ideas.
+Later (2016-2018), I began exploring my own potential and realized that ::fanzhen::{ user-id=418699 }'s maps were in a league of their own regarding playability, so I spent a long time learning from him.
+Finally, in 2019, I integrated ::rustbell::{ user-id=227717 }'s rigid, high-difficulty expression.
+Since then, it's been about fine-tuning that 2019 version (e.g., mimicking ::Kencho::{ user-id=3178411 }'s flow or studying various old maps), though my energy has shifted toward my career.
 It took me seven years to finally feel satisfied with my own mapping.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/10562853" style="background-image: url('/wiki/shared/avatars/seros.jpg')"></a>